Skip to content

 SKF logo

-The Security Knowledge Framework (SKF) is a system that uses draws on the material in various open source projects to support development teams and security architects in building secure applications.
+The Security Knowledge Framework (SKF) is a system that draws on material in various open source projects to a context for development teams and security architects when building secure applications.

-Having been an OWASP flagship project for many years the SKF is now no longer within the OWASP organization; and it will continue to be referenced in the OWASP Wayfinder and other OWASP projects because it is a flagship project for any organization.
+Having been an OWASP flagship project for many years the SKF is now no longer an OWASP project; it continues to be referenced in the OWASP Wayfinder and other OWASP projects because it is a flagship project for any organization.

 What is the Security Knowledge Framework?